mdbootstrap/material-design-for-bootstrap/README.md

 **Main demo**: https://mdbootstrap.com/material-design-for-bootstrap/

 # How to install:
-You can install MDBootstrap using NPM or Bower:
+You can install MDBootstrap using NPM:
 - `npm install mdbootstrap`
-- `bower install MDBootstrap`

 # Getting started: